Feat-FeAR/logSpace/content/docs/setups/hugo.md

 </script>

 ---
-However you can also import any `.js` script from the `./static` subfolder in this way:
+However you can also source any `.js` script previously saved in the `./static` subfolder in two different ways, depending on whether you want to load it from every page of the site or only as needed.

+#### Global import
+If you plan to use the script extensively it is best to have every page on the site import it.
 * Save your __JS__ scripts as `.js` files and put them in the `./static/js` subfolder (e.g., `./static/js/popUp_test.js`).
 * Now you need a file that is going to be included in each page of the final